spirali/elsie/docs/userguide/jupyter.md

 ## Name policy inside Jupyter
 The [name policy](slides.md#name-policy) is automatically set to `replace` when running inside Jupyter.
-Therefore, if you re-run a cell which creates a slide with the same name as in the previous cell execution, the previous slide will be replaced.
+Therefore, if you re-run a cell which creates a slide with the same name as in the previous cell execution, the previous slide will be removed.
 Otherwise, you would create a new slide for each execution of a cell, which might not be what you want.
 To make the process of naming slides easier, we recommend you to create slides using the [decorator](slides.md#decorator), which will name them automatically, according to the name of the decorated function.

+Note that after modifying a cell with a slide when using the `replace` policy, you should also execute all the following cells with slides to not change the order of slides.
+In general, creating slides inside Jupyter is designed for interactive experiments with complex slides.
+For a final render, you should either copy your code into a Python script or restart the notebook kernel and reexecute the whole notebook from the start.